dandavison/dandavison.github.io/pages/linear-algebra.md

 \begin{bmatrix}\text{matrix converting their}\\\text{language to ours} \\ \end{bmatrix}
 $$

-Since the composition of those three transformations defines a single transformation that takes in a vector in their language, converts it to ours, transforms it as requested, and then converts back to theirs.
+since the composition of those three transformations defines a single transformation that takes in a vector in their language, converts it to ours, transforms it as requested, and then converts back to theirs.